yuanlong-o/Deep_widefield_cal_inferece/README.md

 <img src="img/Workflow.png" width="800" align="center">

 ## **⏳** Quick start DeepWonder <a name="Start"></a>

 This tutorial will show how DeepWonder removes backgrounds in  widefield captures and further segments neurons.

+### **💡** Alternative tutorial <a name="Alternative"></a>
+If you encounter issues following the tutorial below, you can try the pipeline in the 'alternative' folder.
+There's a separate README file within that folder to guide you.

 ### **💡** Environment <a name="Environment"></a>
 * Ubuntu 16.04
 * Python 3.6